bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 ## 2023
 ### Incidents

 Note the piorities of opsgenie alerts were modified in December 2023 to make the alerts more informative.
-Dev and test uptime alerts were promoted to P3s and many sysdig alerts were downgrader to P2s.
+Dev and test uptime alerts were promoted to P3s and many Sysdig alerts were downgrader to P2s.

 #### Priority 1 aka Critical Impact to Service -- no end users can log into their apps connected to keycloak
 Pathfinder Team commits to acknowledging issue within 15 -20 mins and resolving as quickly as possible